gpt-engineer-org/gpt-engineer/README.md

 GPT Engineer is made to be easy to adapt, extend, and make your agent learn how you want your code to look.
 It generates an entire codebase based on a prompt.
 ######
-This Repository's main goal is to bring the great help that AntonOsika/gpt-engineer gave to the web.
+This Repository's main goal is to bring the great help that the AntonOsika/gpt-engineer project gave to people, but make it easier to use by adding it to the web.

 ## Project philosophy
 - Simple to get value